Genio® for healthcare professionals

 Easy to use

-Every night, a patch is applied under your chin, to ensure your restful nights.
+Every night, a patch is applied under the chin, to ensure your patients’ restful nights.
 82% of users report being satisfied with the Genio® system.*

 Genio® is the disruptive sleep apnea solution for patients who suffer from moderate to severe Obstructive Sleep Apnea or OSA.
 Genio® is the world’s first and unique battery-free, leadless and minimally invasive neurostimulator that was designed and developed with the user in mind.
-By stimulating the hypoglossal nerve bilaterally, Genio® maintains your upper airway open while you sleep allowing you to enjoy restful nights again.
+By stimulating the hypoglossal nerve bilaterally, Genio® maintains the upper airway open during you sleep allowing your patients to enjoy restful nights again.